-The Status Read command (70h) may check the device status in the two-plane operation, if the result is failed and then the Status Enhanced Read (78h) may check which plane is failed.
+The Status Read command(70h) may check the device status in the two-plane operation, if the result is failed and then the Status Enhanced Read (78h) may check which plane is failed.

-6-17.
-Two-plane Program (ONFI & Traditional) & Two-plane Cache Program (ONFI & Traditional)
+6-16.
+Two-plane Program (ONFI) and Two-plane Cache Program (ONFI)

 The two-plane program command (80h-11h) may input data to cache buffer and wait for the final plane data input with command (80h-10h) and then transfer all data to NAND array.
 As for the two-plane cache program operation, it can be achieved by a two-plane program command (80h-11h) with a cache program command (80h-15h), and the final address input with the confirm command (80h-10h).
-Please refer to the waveforms of Figure 35-1.
-AC Waveforms for Two-plane Program (ONFI) and Figure 36.
-AC Waveforms for Two-plane Cache Program (ONFI) for details.
-The random data input command (85h) can be also used in the two-plane program operation for changing the column address, please refer to Figure 35-2.
-AC Waveforms for Page Program Random Data Two-plane (ONFI).
-The traditional two-plane page program and cache program commands describe in Figure 38.
-AC waveforms for Two-plane Program (Traditional) and Figure 39.
-AC waveforms for Two-plane Cache Program (Traditional).
+Please refer to the waveforms of two-plane program and two-plane cache program for details.
+The random data input command (85h) can be also used in the two-plane program operation for changing the column address, please refer to the waveform of two-plane program with random data input.

-1. Page number should be the same for both planes.

-2. Block address [29:18] can be different.
+- 1. Page number should be the same for both planes. - 2.
+Block address [29:18] can be different, A30 should be the same for both planes.